dds-bridge/dds/doc/dll-description.md

 The function returns a list of double-dummy values after each specific played card in a hand.
 Since the function uses [SolveBoard](#SolveBoard), the same comments apply concerning the thread number `thrId` and the transposition tables.

 As an example, let us say the DD result in a given contract is 9 tricks for declarer.
 The play consists of the first trick, two cards from the second trick, and then declarer claims.
-The lead and declarer’s play to the second trick (he wins the first trick) are sub-optimal.
+The lead and declarer's play to the second trick (he wins the first trick) are sub-optimal.
 Then the trace would look like this, assuming each sub-optimal costs 1 trick:

 9 10 10 10 10 9 9

-The number of tricks are always seen from declarer’s viewpoint (he is the one to the right of the opening leader).
+The number of tricks are always seen from declarer's viewpoint (he is the one to the right of the opening leader).
 There is one more result in the trace than there are cards played, because there is a DD value before any card is played, and one DD value after each card played.

 <table>
 <thead>